 The Best Approach When Dealing with xApps

 In my view, it’s far better to approach the vendor (such as SmartOps) directly and buy the software from them rather than buying it through SAP.
 Furthermore, this will allow the software vendor to better service the customer because more of the revenues are flowing to those that created and maintain the solution.
 Intellectual property rights are a huge issue……..when a larger company feels as if their intellectual property is consumed without proper compensation (as the entertainment and pharmaceutical industry lobbying and public relation programs can attest) however when the perpetrator is a large company benefiting from the intellectual property of a smaller company, all of a sudden the issue becomes greyer.
 The relationship gets called “a strategic partnership.”
 The US intellectual property protection system is where intellectual property rights seem to be relative.
 Large companies have infinite intellectual property rights (and the right to expropriate IP that they had nothing to do with creating), medium-sized companies have medium-sized intellectual property rights, and individuals have none whatsoever.
 It takes a very fancy degree from the best law school not to notice this.

-SAP is asking that companies pay a toll to SAP for a very small amount of work in creating partnerships with software firms. xApps have been unsuccessful in the marketplace, but less for the reasons listed above and more because SAP has a very hard time working with other software vendors.
+SAP is asking that companies pay a toll to SAP for a minimal amount of work in creating partnerships with software firms. xApps have been unsuccessful in the marketplace, but less for the reasons listed above and more because SAP has a tough time working with other software vendors.
 The fact the SAP can even attempt such a program leads to the conclusion that SAP has become too big, and like Microsoft is now causing a negative or a smothering effect on the industry.
 In the US system, this is when the Federal Trade Commission is asked to come in and check to see if any anti-trust rules are being broken.
 The xApp program is a perfect example of a monopolistic entity throwing its weight around with smaller vendors.